Framework

 High Impact + Low Integration

-Important work that doesn't align with your superpowers.
-You can do it, but someone else could do it better.
+Important work that doesn't integrate with who you are.
+You can do it, but someone else could do it better — someone for whom this task is high integration.
 Holding onto it limits both you and them.

-Action: Find someone whose superpower matches the task.
+Action: Find someone for whom this work integrates with who they are.
 Keep a follow-up list to track what you've delegated and to whom.

 Elevate